Hustle City and the St Louis Ghetto Story

 With its close location to downtown, St Louis University, the Botanical Gardens, and South Side’s middle-class neighborhoods, the entire neighborhood of the Dark Side has either been rebuilt, mainly between 39th and Thurman, or become filled with vacant apartment buildings and empty lots.

-South of Interstate 44 is the other side of South St Louis, a side that has been constantly growing as people from North City have been relocating into the South Side’s “State Streets” which started during the 1980s and 1990s.
+South of Interstate 44 is the other side of South St Louis, a side that has been constantly growing as people from North City, as well the older communities of South City, have been relocating into the South Side’s “State Streets”, which started during the 1980s and 1990s.

 Currently, the urban community of South St Louis is constantly moving further south as the future may have the urban residents of South Side neighborhoods to move even further south.
 As year by year the community furthering towards the city and county boundary line into areas like Cardondelet, Lemay Ferry, or Mehlville.